dm-devtech/content-management/README.md

 ## Content Management System
 A React App to manage content and users

+### Tech used:
+- Express used for the back end APIs
+- Postgres for the database
+  - Postgres extension pgcrypto for encryption
+- React for the front end (create-react-app)
+- Jest/React Testing Library used for testing
+- Bootstrap used for styling

 ### To run the CMS
 1. Clone the Git repo to your local directory
 2. Move to the root directory and run ```npm install```